 - Provide network segmentation across customers with overlapping network spaces – Azure VNet’s implementation relies on established tunneling standards such as the GRE, which in turn allows the use of customer-specific unique identifiers (VNet IDs) throughout the cloud.
 The VNet identifiers are used as scoping identifiers.
-This approach ensures that a customer is always operating within their unique address space, overlapping address spaces between tenants, and the Azure network fabric.
+This approach ensures that you are always operating within your unique address space, overlapping address spaces between tenants, and the Azure network fabric.
 Anything that has not been encapsulated with a valid VNet ID is blocked within the Azure network fabric.
 In the example described above, any encapsulated traffic not performed by the Azure network fabric is discarded.

 In addition to these key protections, all unexpected traffic originating from the Internet is dropped by default.
 Any packet entering the Azure network will first encounter an Edge router.
 Edge routers intentionally allow all inbound traffic into the Azure network except spoofed traffic.
 This basic traffic filtering protects the Azure network from known bad malicious traffic.
 Azure also implements DDoS protection at the network layer, collecting logs to throttle or block traffic based on real time and historical data analysis, and mitigates attacks on demand.

-Customers are also able to utilize Azure services to further isolate and protect their resources.
-Using Network Security Groups (NSGs), a feature of Azure Virtual Network, customers can filter traffic by source and destination IP address, port, and protocol via multiple inbound and outbound security rules – essentially acting as a distributed virtual firewall and IP-based network Access Control List (ACL).
-Customers can apply an NSG to each NIC in a Virtual Machine, apply an NSG to the subnet that a NIC, or another Azure resource, is connected to, and directly to Virtual Machine Scale Sets, allowing finer control over the customer infrastructure.
+You are also able to use Azure services to further isolate and protect your resources.
+Using network security groups (NSGs), a feature of Azure Virtual Network, you can filter traffic by source and destination IP address, port, and protocol via multiple inbound and outbound security rules – essentially acting as a distributed virtual firewall and IP-based network access control list (ACL).
+You can apply an NSG to each NIC in a virtual machine, apply an NSG to the subnet that a NIC or another Azure resource is connected to, and directly to virtual machine scale set, allowing finer control over your infrastructure.

-At the infrastructure layer, Azure implements a Hypervisor firewall to protect all tenants running on top of the Hypervisor within virtual machines from unauthorized access.
+At the infrastructure layer, Azure implements a Hypervisor firewall to protect all tenants running within virtual machines on top of the Hypervisor from unauthorized access.
 This Hypervisor firewall is distributed as part of the NSG rules deployed to the Host, implemented in the Hypervisor, and configured by the Fabric Controller agent, as shown in Figure 4.
-The Host OS instances utilize the built-in Windows Firewall to implement fine-grained ACLs at a greater granularity than router ACLs and are maintained by the same software that provisions tenants, so they are never out of date.
-They are applied using the Machine Configuration File (MCF) to Windows Firewall.
+The Host OS instances use the built-in Windows Firewall to implement fine-grained ACLs at a greater granularity than router ACLs - they are maintained by the same software that provisions tenants, so they are never out of date.
+The fine-grained ACLs are applied using the Machine Configuration File (MCF) to Windows Firewall.

-At the top of the operating system stack is the Guest OS, which customers utilize as their operating system.
+At the top of the operating system stack is the Guest OS, which you use as your operating system.
 By default, this layer does not allow any inbound communication to cloud service or virtual network, essentially making it part of a private network.
 For PaaS Web and Worker roles, remote access is not permitted by default.
-It is possible for customers to enable Remote Desktop Protocol (RDP) access as an explicit option.
+You can enable Remote Desktop Protocol (RDP) access as an explicit option.
 For IaaS VMs created using the Azure portal, RDP and remote PowerShell ports are opened by default; however, port numbers are assigned randomly.
 For IaaS VMs created via PowerShell, RDP and remote PowerShell ports must be opened explicitly.
 If the administrator chooses to keep the RDP and remote PowerShell ports open to the Internet, the account allowed to create RDP and PowerShell connections should be secured with a strong password.
-Even if ports are open, customers can define ACLs on the public IPs for additional protection if desired.
+Even if ports are open, you can define ACLs on the public IPs for extra protection if desired.

-Customers can use Virtual network service tags to achieve network isolation and protect their Azure resources from the Internet while accessing Azure services that have public endpoints.
-With service tags, customers can define network access controls on network security groups or Azure Firewall.
+You can use Virtual Network service tags to achieve network isolation and protect your Azure resources from the Internet while accessing Azure services that have public endpoints.
+With service tags, you can define network access controls on network security groups or Azure Firewall.
 A service tag represents a group of IP address prefixes from a given Azure service.
 Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change, thereby reducing the complexity of frequent updates to network security rules.

 Azure Private Link

-Customers can use Azure Private Link to access Azure PaaS services and Azure-hosted customer/partner services over a private endpoint in their VNet, ensuring that traffic between their VNet and the service travels across the Microsoft global backbone network.
+You can use Private Link to access Azure PaaS services and Azure-hosted customer/partner services over a private endpoint in your VNet, ensuring that traffic between your VNet and the service travels across the Microsoft global backbone network.
 This approach eliminates the need to expose the service to the public Internet.
-Customers can also create their own private link service in their own VNet and deliver it to their customers.
+You can also create your own private link service in your own VNet and deliver it to your customers.

-Azure private endpoint is a network interface that connects customers privately and securely to a service powered by Azure Private Link.
-Private endpoint uses a private IP address from customer’s VNet, effectively bringing the service into customer’s VNet.
+Azure private endpoint is a network interface that connects you privately and securely to a service powered by Private Link.
+Private endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.

-From the networking isolation standpoint, key benefits of Azure Private Link include:
+From the networking isolation standpoint, key benefits of Private Link include:

-- Customers can connect their VNet to services in Azure without a public IP address at the source or destination.
-Azure Private Link handles the connectivity between the service and its consumers over the Microsoft global backbone network.
+- You can connect your VNet to services in Azure without a public IP address at the source or destination.
+Private Link handles the connectivity between the service and its consumers over the Microsoft global backbone network.

-- Customers can access services running in Azure from on-premises over ExpressRoute private peering, VPN tunnels, and peered virtual networks using private endpoints.
-Azure Private Link eliminates the need to set up public peering or traverse the Internet to reach the service.
+- You can access services running in Azure from on-premises over Azure ExpressRoute private peering, VPN tunnels, and peered virtual networks using private endpoints.
+Private Link eliminates the need to set up public peering or traverse the Internet to reach the service.

-- Customers can connect privately to services running in other Azure regions.
+- You can connect privately to services running in other Azure regions.

 Data encryption in transit